Conquest of Space

 Conquest of Space is a 1955 American Technicolor science fiction film from Paramount Pictures, produced by George Pal, directed by Byron Haskin, that stars Walter Brooke, Eric Fleming, and Mickey Shaughnessy.

-The film's storyline concerns the first interplanetary flight to the planet Mars, carrying a crew of five, and launched from Earth orbit near "The Wheel", mankind's first space station.
-On their long journey to the Red Planet, they encounter various dangers, both from within and without, that nearly destroy the mission.
+The story concerns the first interplanetary flight to Mars, carrying a crew of five, and launched from Earth orbit near "The Wheel", humankind's first space station.
+On their long journey they encounter various dangers, both from within and without, that nearly destroy the mission.

 Plot

-Humankind has achieved space flight capability and built "The Wheel" space station in orbit 1075 mi above Earth.
+Humankind has achieved space flight capability and built the Wheel space station in orbit 1075 mi above Earth.
 It is commanded by its designer, Colonel Samuel T. Merritt.
 His son, Captain Barney Merritt, having been aboard for a year, wants to return to Earth.

 A giant spaceship has been built in a nearby orbit, and an Earth inspector arrives aboard the station with new orders: Merritt Sr. is being promoted to general and will command the new spaceship, now being sent to Mars instead of the Moon.
 As General Merritt considers his crew of three enlisted men and one officer, his close friend, Sgt.
 Mahoney volunteers.
 The general turns him down for being 20 years too old.
 Hearing that Mars is the new destination, Barney Merritt volunteers to be the second officer.